-Every day we’re joined by newcomers to the BandLab fam.
-You might be a seasoned studio pro, a passionate home recording enthusiasts, or just someone trying to get to grips with a DAW.
-One thing that’s certain, everyone’s gotta start somewhere in their recording journey.
-If you’re reading this and you’re not exactly sure of the hardware you need to get started, you’ve come to the right place.
+You might be a seasoned studio pro, a passionate home recording enthusiast, or someone who’s beginning to tinker with a DAW (Digital Audio Workstation).
+One thing’s for sure – everyone’s gotta start somewhere in their recording journey.
+If you’re reading this with no clue about the hardware you need to get started, you’ve come to the right place.
 Here are some of the important technological decisions you’ll face as you start putting together your home recording studio.

-Today, both PC manufacturers and Apple make computers which are ready for music-making right out of the box and it’s up to you to decide which suits you best.
+Both PC manufacturers and Apple make computers which are ready for music-making right out of the box, and it’s up to you to decide which suits you best.
 For starters, you might want to consider between a desktop or something more portable, like a laptop.

-If you’re intending to take your computer to gigs, roam between studios or writing sessions, or write on the move (on trains and planes), your choice is straightforward, even if you’re also intending to spend large chunks of time working from home.
-The moment ‘mobile work’ is a significant factor in your workflow, think laptop.
+If you’re intending to take your computer to gigs, travel between studios or writing sessions, or work on the move (on trains and planes), your choice is easy.
+The moment ‘mobile work’ is a significant factor in your workflow, the laptop is for you.

-Other considerations in choosing a computer spec include the speed of the CPU (Central Processing Unit), as well as the number of computer cores the internal architecture offers.
-Remember to look at its Random Access Memory (RAM), with many DAWs (Digital Audio Workstations) requiring a fair amount of memory when projects get busy with software plug-ins (more of these shortly).
+Other considerations in choosing a computer include the speed of the CPU (Central Processing Unit), as well as the number of computer cores the internal architecture offers.
+Remember to look at its Random Access Memory (RAM), with many DAWs requiring a fair amount of memory when projects get busy with software plug-ins (more on these shortly).

 Check the computer’s ports too – you’ll be making connections to devices like audio interfaces, so check compatibility there or, if necessary, the cost of adaptors.